eth-pass/nextjs-sample-app/README.md

 ## Troubleshooting

-- Camera not working on mobile devices
+#### Camera not working on mobile devices
 - Make sure the web server has valid SSL certificates and is available with `https://`

+#### 429 alchemy-api errors / rate limiting errors
+- The app leverages `wagmi`'s free RPC provider (see `pages/_app.tsx`).
+This provider is subject to rate limiting and is not 100% reliable, especially for production.
+- You can reference `wagmi`'s documentation on how to set up a private provider [here](https://wagmi.sh/docs/providers/public).